vdo89/iam-demo-aks-cnpg-keycloak-midpoint/README.md

   - An init container now copies the default `/opt/midpoint/var` contents from the image into the writable volume used for `midpoint.home`.
 This preserves the bundled keystore and directory structure so the server can start cleanly even when the pod is rescheduled onto a fresh node.
-  - Secrets are mounted as files and consumed via the `_FILE` environment variable variants to avoid shell re-interpretation of special characters (notably `$`) inside database or administrator passwords.
+  - Secrets are mounted as files so the init script can read the literal credential values without exposing them to shell expansion.
 Without this, the `midpoint-db-init` init container kept crashing during the `ninja` schema commands because Bash expanded characters such as `$$` to the process ID, causing authentication failures.
-The updated init script now reads the credentials from those files, substitutes them into
-    `config.xml`, and invokes `ninja` directly with enhanced error logging so failed runs surface the sanitized command output instead of leaving operators to guess at the root cause.
+The updated helper reads the credentials directly from the mounted files, substitutes them into `config.xml`, and invokes `ninja` with enhanced error logging so failed runs surface the sanitized command output instead of leaving operators to guess at the root cause.

 ### Troubleshooting: midPoint init container crash loops